OpenDSA/OpenDSA/RST/en/PL/FreeBoundVariables.rst

        would become bound in :math:`E` by the leading binding occurrence of :math:`x`.

-In conclusion, we should emphasize that the reason we devoted a whole section to the notions of free and bound variables is because we will invoke them repeatedly throughout this chapter, starting in the next section.
+The reason we devoted a whole section to the notions of free and bound variables is because we will invoke them repeatedly throughout this chapter, starting in the next section.